-The ideal candidate for laser hair removal has hair that is darker than his or her skin color.
+The ideal candidate for the process of laser hair removal has hair that is darker than his or her skin color.
 If the skin and hair color are too similar, it may not be effective.

 Darker skin needs “long-wave” hair-removal lasers like the YAG laser.
 They are safer if you have darker skin because they won’t “burn” the skin trying to get rid of the hair.

 At any given time, a percentage of hairs are in the “resting” stage, rather than in the anagen growth stage.
 The laser will not be effective on the resting hairs, which is why five or six treatments are necessary in each area to achieve the best results.

 More treatments can be done in about four to six weeks as soon as further hair growth is noticeable.
 Due to the variation in the number of hairs in the resting phase, certain parts of the body will respond more rapidly whereas others might take much longer to show effects.
 For example, the face usually responds more slowly than the bikini area.

 No laser clinic should claim that all of the hairs will be permanently eradicated.
 Most patients will need a touch-up 1-4 times a year to maintain the improvement.
 More treatments may be needed if you have any history of irregular periods, polycystic ovary disease, gray or white hairs, or a family history of excessive hair.

 About 5 percent of patients are resistant to any type of hair removal laser.
 It is very important to have a realistic expectation regarding individual results of hair removal.

 Do I need to prepare for anything prior to treatment?